-Dr. Andreas Gerstlauer is an Assistant Professor in the Department of Electrical & Computer Engineering at The University of Texas at Austin.
+Dr. Andreas Gerstlauer is an Associate Professor in the Department of Electrical & Computer Engineering at The University of Texas at Austin.

 He received a M.S. degree in Electrical Engineering from the University of Stuttgart, Germany in 1997 and his M.S. and Ph.D. degrees in Information and Computer Science from the University of California, Irvine in 1998 and 2004, respectively.
 Prior to joining UT in 2008, he was an Assistant Researcher in the Center for Embedded Computer Systems (CECS) at UC Irvine, working on electronic system-level (ESL) design tools.
 Commercial derivatives of such tools are in use at the Japanese Aerospace Exploration Agency (JAXA), NEC Toshiba Space Systems and others.

 Dr. Gerstlauer is co-author on 3 books and more than 60 conference and journal publications.
 His work was reprinted as one of the most influential contributions of 10 years at the DATE conference.
 He has presented in numerous conference and industrial tutorials, and he serves as an Associated Editor for the ACM Transactions on Embedded Computer Systems (TECS) as well as program committee member of major international conferences, such as DAC, DATE, CODES+ISSS and ICCD.